yiwang/stjepang.github.io/_posts/2020-01-25-build-your-own-block-on.md

 ## A problem with parking

 But, it’s not time to celebrate yet.
 There’s a problem.
 If user code inside the future also makes use of the park/unpark API, it may pick up and “steal” unpark notifications from the callback.
-See [here](https://github.com/rust-lang/futures-rs/pull/2010) for a more elaborate explanation.
+Read [this issue](https://github.com/rust-lang/futures-rs/pull/2010) for a more elaborate explanation.

 A possible solution is to use a way of parking and unparking threads different from the one inside the [`std::thread`](https://doc.rust-lang.org/nightly/std/thread/index.html) module.
-That way, code inside the future will not be able to interfere.
+That way, code inside the future will not be able to interfere with waking.

-There’s a very similar park/unpark mechanism in `crossbeam`, except it allows us to create arbitrarily many independent parkers rather than having one per thread.
+There’s a very similar park/unpark mechanism in `crossbeam`, except it allows us to create arbitrarily many independent [parkers](https://docs.rs/crossbeam/0.7.3/crossbeam/sync/struct.Parker.html) rather than having one per thread.
 Let’s create one per invocation of `block_on()`:

 ```rust
 fn block_on<F: Future>(future: F) -> F::Output {